-For the Fall 2023 Semester, MIT is inviting employers back on-campus to recruit students and postdocs by hosting their own programs or events, participating in Institute-sponsored events such as the Fall Career Fair and other annual career fairs, hackathons, conferences, and other large-scale events.
+For the Spring 2024 Semester, MIT is inviting employers back on-campus to recruit students and postdocs by hosting their own programs or events, participating in Institute-sponsored events such as the Fall Career Fair and other annual career fairs, hackathons, conferences, and other large-scale events.

 Employers seeking to host individual and company-specific programs and events are encouraged to connect with MIT students through the following:

 - Host a Program or Event Near Campus – MIT is centrally located near a multitude of unique restaurants and hotels venues that have the capability to host a private event.
 Employers should reach out directly to a desired hotel/restaurant to make their accommodations.
 Recommended advertising includes posting the event in Handshake on the program calendar, emailing students directly to RSVP to attend, sharing the opportunity with student clubs/organizations, among other employer initiated marketing tactics.